Overview

 - give babies on formula or solid foods small sips of water between feeds

-- eat when you feel able to – you don't need to eat or avoid any specific foods
+- eat when you feel able to – it may help to avoid foods that are fatty or spicy

 - take paracetamol if you're in discomfort – check the leaflet before giving it to your child